digitalhurricane-io/dh-wp-custom-login/README.txt

 Also, when the plugin is activated wp-login.php will redirect to a 404.

+Also, auto insertion of <p> tags will be disabled if 'login' or 'signup' is in the url.

 minimal shortcodes / html needed to create custom login form